Introduction

 A company secretary handles administrative tasks such as maintaining statutory records and ensuring regulatory compliance.

-Companies must determine the amount of share capital and the allocation of shares.
-Private companies can have a single shareholder, while public companies require at least seven.
+Private companies can have a single shareholder, while public companies require a minimum of seven shareholders.

 Definition: Share Capital